DMIRLAB-Group/LCA/readme.md

 2. Download data.
 You can obtain all the datasets from [[Google Drive(TSForcast)](https://drive.google.com/drive/folders/1wKhyKQDgnNwNNqfY4ox4Zu890uVZQ9_o?usp=sharing)] or [[AdaTime(TSClassif)](https://github.com/emadeldeen24/AdaTime)] or [[TranSVAE(VideoClassif)](https://github.com/ldkong1205/TranSVAE)].

 3. Train the model.
-Run the script In the scripts directory, you can run the sh command to execute the experiment.Examples are as follows:
+Run the script in the scripts directory, you can run the shell command to execute the experiment.Examples are as follows:
 ```shell
 bash ./TSForcast/scripts/human_action.sh
 bash ./TSClassif/scripts/HAR.sh